 Who should go to the chiropractor?

-Anyone with pain that lasts should go see the chiropractor.
-Potential candidates for chiropractic care suffer from chronic pain which is pain that has persisted two or three times a day for a four to six month period or more.
-Anyone that is seeing a physical therapist or acupuncturist may also be a candidate to receive chiropractic therapy.
-Overall, if a person is being held back from doing what they love due to chronic pain, there's a good chance they can benefit from consulting a chiropractor.
+Anyone with pain that lasts should see a chiropractor.
+Potential candidates suffer from chronic pain—pain that has persisted two or three times a day for four to six months or more.
+Anyone seeing a physical therapist or acupuncturist may also benefit.
+If chronic pain holds you back from doing what you love, a chiropractor can help.

 Who should not go to the chiropractor?